Speed Through Immigration and Customs with the Mobile Passport App

 Can’t bring yourself to pay $100 to speed through customs and immigration with Global Entry?
 Or don’t have a credit card that will cover your application fee?

 Try out the smartphone app Mobile Passport!
 This app is run by Customs and Border Protection.
 It replaces the traditional paper declaration, getting you in a dedicated lane as you make your way back into the U.S. and saving you some serious time.
-And the best part is it’s totally free.
+And the best part is there’s an absolutely free version.

 Mobile Passport is available at 26 of the largest international U.S. airports (along with three seaports) and counting.